imgladnotu/NCCWrapper/README.md

 ## Why open source it?

-I original released the crack with VMProtect on it to stop people from hex-editing the NCU, but to be honest I just stopped caring.
+I originally released the crack with VMProtect on it to stop people from hex-editing the NCU, but to be honest I just stopped caring.

 Feel free to set the NCU to your name, do whatever you'd like, just preferably don't go around telling people that it's all your work.